We Have the Best Product. We Just Can't Explain Why.

 What the Buyer Actually Wants

-• Won deals had a compliance trigger — a regulatory mandate (CMMC deadline, SOC 2 audit, ISO 27001 requirement) that created urgency
+- Won deals have a compliance trigger — a regulatory mandate (CMMC deadline, SOC 2 audit, ISO 27001 requirement) that creates urgency

-• Lost deals were "improve our security posture" initiatives with no external forcing function
+- Lost deals are "improve our security posture" initiatives with no external forcing function

-• In 100% of won deals, the champion was a compliance officer or VP of Risk, not a CISO
+- In compliance-triggered deals, the champion is typically a compliance officer or VP of Risk, not a CISO

 Compliance-Aligned Positioning

-The repositioning was straightforward once the buyer's real job was clear.
+The repositioning is structural once the buyer's real job is clear.

 Before: "AI-powered proactive threat detection platform with real-time response capabilities."